In this section

 How to schedule testing

-Baseline concussion testing is offered for a $25 fee.
-You can schedule a test yourself at these locations:
+Baseline concussion testing is offered for a $25 fee and are available at the following locations:

 About our tests